 When the wall comes down in 2021, the wishes will be released.
 Edge-on-Hudson, the development company that owns the property, and was happy to collaborate on the project, will turn the area into a public park 125 feet deep.

 Sleepy Hollow’s Mayor Ken Wray, who was in attendance at the opening, embraced the mural’s impermanence.
 “Some art isn’t supposed to be permanent,” he explained.
-“Some art is ephemeral.
+“Some art, like wall art australia, is ephemeral.
 It’s like the incredible sunset that you see… It’s going to disappear, but at least we got to experience it while it was here.”

 He also commended the community-building effort at such a difficult time.
 “Yes, we need to have shelter,” he said, “yes we need to have food, but we need something to feed the inside as well.
 And art does that.”